 ENBD has initiated a strategic digitisation project to design and implement digital end-to-end service to significantly improve customer experience and reduce costs.
 The Group also launched its innovation programme fostering talent internally and driving an external innovation programme targeting financial technology collaboration.
-A global innovation challenge has been recently launched with roadshows in Berlin, Paris, New York, Singapore and Dubai culminating with a 3 day programme in London during April 2016.
+A global innovation challenge was launched with roadshows in Berlin, Paris, New York, Singapore and Dubai culminating with a three-day programme in London during April 2016.